trevnorris/cbuffer/README.md

 * rotateLeft  - Rotates all elements left 1, or n, times.
 * rotateRight - Rotates all elements right 1, or n, times.
 * shift       - Removes the first element from a circular buffer and returns that element.
 * sort        - Sorts the elements of a circular buffer.
+Unlike native `sort`, the default comparitor sorts by `a > b`.
 * unshift     - Adds one or more elements to the front of a circular buffer and returns the new size.

 #### Accessor Methods

 * indexOf     - Returns the first (least) index of an element within the circular buffer equal to the specified value, or -1 if none is found.
 * lastIndexOf - Returns the last (greatest) index of an element within the circular buffer equal to the specified value, or -1 if none is found.
+* sortedIndex - Returns the position some `value` would be inserted into a sorted circular buffer ranked by an optional comparitor.

 #### Iteration Methods